BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Educational.md

     linkStyle 84 stroke:green,stroke-width:2.0px
     linkStyle 85 stroke:#55f,stroke-width:2.0px
 ```
 Obviously, this is highly toxic information.
 Social security numbers are so toxic that a [reference](https://www.lexjansen.com/nesug/nesug07/ap/ap19.pdf) was used just to verify that invalid numbers were being used in this example.
-Names and birthdates could aid in identity theft, especially if associated with a social security number (or other identifer).
+Worse, names and birthdates could aid in identity theft, especially if associated with a social security number (or other identifer).
 As a result, Acme doesn't want to transmit this bare information, and Burton Bank doesn't want to receive information on students not associated with the bank.
 But, a full set of information must be transmitted to support the governmental regulations!

-Acme thus sends out the following elided information:
+Acme thus sends out the information in a fully elided form:
 ```
 {
     "Acme Professional School 2022-12-24 Graduation" [